TosbackCgusBridge-Bot/CGUs-versions/Myoffers/Privacy Policy.md

 You have the option to provide demographic information (such as income level and gender) to us. we encourage you to submit this information so we can provide you a more personalised experience on our site.

+MyOffers collects lifestyle information (information about your interests and purchasing habits) at several different points on its Website, including answers to specific questions asked by MyOffers' sponsors.
+This information is used to assist MyOffers and third parties in sending you by, email, SMS, voice, post or other appropriate means, communications about products and services.

+MyOffers also uses the data that is collected about you to determine the order of the questionnaires and prizes that are displayed to you.
+MyOffers will show you the most relevant content.

 Once you register with MyOffers you will receive a welcome email, and regular newsletters packed with great prizes for you to win.
 You may also receive further emails describing new prizes and specific events relevant to you as a member of MyOffers.

-MyOffers Limited is the sole owner of the information collected on http://www.myoffers.co.uk.
-For trading purposes MyOffers Limited licenses its data to Interactive Prospect Targeting Limited trading under the name MyOffers.

-MyOffers collects personally identifiable information from users at several different points on its Website.
-MyOffers collects demographic (information about you, such as name, age and address) and lifestyle (information about your interests and purchasing habits).
-MyOffers collects data about you, including answers to specific questions asked by MyOffers' sponsors.
-This information is used to assist MyOffers and third parties in sending you by, email, SMS, voice, post or other appropriate means, communications about their products and services.

-MyOffers also uses the data that is collected about you to determine the order of the questionnaires and prizes that are displayed to you.
-MyOffers will show you the most relevant content.

-Use of your personal information
+Use of Your Personal Information

 MyOffers will not use or share your personal information in a manner that differs from what is described within this Privacy Statement and within the registration opt-in statement without your prior consent.
 The following statement is prominently displayed before you can join MyOffers

-> "By registering and entering your details you consent to MyOffers, its sponsors and its clients sending you information by post, telephone, email and SMS, about products and/or services that may be of interest to you.
+> "By registering and entering your details you consent to MyOffers, its sponsors and its clients sending you information about products and/or services that may be of interest to you.
 You also agree to the terms and conditions of the privacy statement that govern how your information will be processed."

 Clients of MyOffers may include Commercial, Not for Profit, Research and Political Organisations that may wish to contact you for marketing or other purposes appropriate to the individual organisation.
 Sponsors of the MyOffers questionnaires have their own privacy policies and some have their own opt-in statements, MyOffers strongly recommends that you read and understand this information.

 Your data together with that of other subscribers to MyOffers may be aggregated at Postcode or other levels for the building of statistical and analytical tables.

-General disclosure of personal information
+General Disclosure of Personal Information

-Personally identifiable information - We Share Personally Identifiable Information with Third Parties, we share the information that you have answered within the questionnaires with the relevant sponsors.
+Personally identifiable information - We Share Personally Identifiable Information with Third Parties, we share the information that you have answered within the questionnaires with the relevant sponsor.
 The sponsors use this to profile you. this enables them to send you targeted communications.

 Once you register with MyOffers you consent to MyOffers its sponsors and its clients being able to send you relevant communications.